 - Children’s Health Insurance Program (CHIP) and Medicaid coverage:

 - An individual subject to a waiting period before he or she can enroll in their state’s Children’s Health Insurance Program is not considered eligible for minimum essential coverage and may therefore be eligible for the premium tax credit during the waiting period.
-NOTE: Not all states have a waiting period for their Children’s Health Insurance Program.
-See our state fact sheets to find out if your state is one of them.
+NOTE: Not all states have a waiting period for their Children’s Health Insurance Program and a number of good cause exemptions apply.
+Generally only families who voluntarily drop group health insurance would be subject to a CHIP waiting period..

 - An individual who is not enrolled in the Children’s Health Insurance Program because he or she hasn’t paid premiums is considered eligible for minimum essential coverage and therefore not eligible for premium tax credit.
 Similarly, an individual who is not enrolled in Medicaid because he or she hasn’t paid premiums is considered eligible for minimum essential coverage and therefore not eligible for premium tax credits.

 - Coverage tied to a certain condition: individuals who may be eligible for Medicare or Medicaid based on disability, blindness or illness are considered eligible for minimum essential coverage only when the agency responsible for eligibility determinations determines the individual eligible for Medicare or Medicaid.
-Until that time, the individual is eligible for premium tax credit.
+Until that time, the individual is eligible for premium tax credits.

 - Other coverage, including coverage that may have a substantial premium.
 In these circumstances, only those who are enrolled in the following coverage are ineligible for the premium tax credits:

-- Self-funded student health plan recognized as minimum essential coverage by HHS, see list of approved plans available here
+- Self-funded student health plan recognized as minimum essential coverage by the U.S. Department of Health & Human Services, see list of approved plans available here

 - Medicare Part A coverage requiring payment of premiums